top of page

 Provides funding for sheep and goat related special projects that either work to increase the supply of sheep and goats in Kentucky or increase the demand for Kentucky raised sheep and goats and their products.

-Board meetings in April, July, or October.
-Granted funds must be used by December 30, 2023.
+Timeline: Applications are due June 15 and September 15.
+Applications will be reviewed at the quarterly Checkoff Board meetings in July or October.
+Granted funds must be used by December 30, 2024.
 All unused funds must be returned.

 bottom of page